MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/common.rst

 Introduction
 ============
-The Common Libraries in DPU Accelerator Offload(DAO) encompass a set of fundamental and widely used libraries that provide essential functionalities for software development.
+The Common Libraries in Data Accelerator Offload(DAO) encompass a set of fundamental and widely used libraries that provide essential functionalities for software development.
 These libraries include components such as loggers, PCI, bit manipulation utilities.
 User can leverage these libraries directly to streamline